coredataengineers/set-up-guides/airflow_installation_guide/README.md

 # Airflow Installation Guide
-This repository contains guides on different approaches of installing Apache Airflow.
+This directory contains guides on different approaches of installing Apache Airflow.

 [Install Airflow Using Docker](installation_using_docker.md)